nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 * Parameters
   * `actions`: String required.
 A list of comma separated actions to perform.
 See KE documentation about available actions
   * `classes`: String, optional.
 A list of comma separated classes, to be used with some classification actions (can be ommitted or null for other actions)
   * `similarMetadata`: String, optional.
-A list of comma separated similarMetadata, to be used with some metadata actions (can be ommitted or null for other actions)
+A JSON Array (as string) of similar metadata (array of key/value pairs).
+To be used with the misc. "metadata" actions.

 > [!NOTE]
 > Again, please, see Knowledge Enrichment API documentation for details on the values that can be used/passed.